hsimonfroy/desipipe/doc/user/getting_started.rst

 Running the script above will write a :class:`desipipe.Queue` on disk, with name 'test', in the directory ``_tests`` (by default, it is ``${HOME}/.desipipe/queues/${USERNAME}/``).

-Now, we can spawn a manager process that will run the above tasks, following the specifications of the task managers.
+Now, we can spawn a manager process that will run the above tasks (in PENDING state), following the specifications of the task managers.

 .. code-block:: python